dmis-lab/AdvSR/README.md

   <img alt="intro" src="https://github.com/JJumSSu/AdvSR/blob/master/img/figure.png" width="400px">
 </div>

+we present AdvSR to study whether gradient signals during training can be a substitute criterion for choosing segmentation among candidates.
+NMT models suffer from typos(character drop, character swap) in the source text due to the unseen subword compositions ( _ denotes segmentation).
-We utilize gradient signals for exposing diverse, yet adversarial subword sequence for effectively regularizing NMT models.
+On the other hand, our method correctly decodes them by exposing diverse, yet adversarial subword sequence for effectively regularizing NMT models in low-resource datasets.

 ## Requirements